 - 3. Sanitation and Personal Service Procedures: Sanitation and personal service procedures have been established to comply with state laws and to provide a safe and clean service environment. - 4.
 Communication Guidelines and Professional Conduct: It is the school's responsibility to provide a learning environment that is professional, positive, and conducive to learning.
 Staff and all contribute to a mutually respectful learning environment that fosters effective communication and professional conduct. - 5.
-Learning Participation Guidelines: The learning participation guidelines have been established to provide a creative, fun, interactive, and collaborative learning environment that empowers students to act as professionals and committed learners.
-Positive behavior is required to create a mutually beneficial learning environment for all students.
+Learning Participation Guidelines: The learning participation guidelines have been established to provide a creative, fun, interactive, and collaborative learning environment that empowers Future Professionals to act as professionals and committed learners.
+Positive behavior is required to create a mutually beneficial learning environment for all Future Professionals.

-To ensure that the school's culture embodies these principles, students will be coached for non-compliance with any of the items listed below.
+To ensure that the school's culture embodies these principles, Future Professionals will be coached for noncompliance with any of the items listed below.
 These coaching opportunities will be documented on the Future Professional Advisory form.

 If a student receives five (5) coaching sessions, they may receive a suspension of 5 scheduled school days.
 On the student's fifth coaching session, the Future Professional Advisor will create a plan of action to be followed.
 After a student has received a five-school-day suspension, the student may only receive two (2) more coaching sessions.
 On the seventh coaching session, the student may be terminated from the school.
 If a behavior is sufficiently severe or repeated, a student may be terminated without notice.
+If a behavior is sufficiently severe or repeated, a student may be terminated without notice, even if the behavior is listed as a coachable violation.